notoriousbfg/notoriousbfg.github.io/posts/2022-06-19_quality-biases/post.md

 It's so often that topics like "why film X is better than film Y" come up in conversations with friends.
-"Better" is an assessment of quality, something I've been thinking about often ever since reading Robert Pirsig's "Zen and the Art of Motorcyle Maintenance" a few years ago.
+"Better" is an assessment of quality, something I've been thinking about ever since reading Robert Pirsig's "Zen and the Art of Motorcyle Maintenance" a few years ago.

 According to Pirsig, quality is a "perceptual experience preceding intellectual thought".
 If one's to believe this, there can be no universal measure for quality; It must be an internal matter.